 f) report to the Institute immediately the fact of his being made bankrupt or subject to any order under the Mental Health Act 1983.

-41. A member wishing to resign from the Institute, must:
+41. A member and/or Practice Licence holder wishing to resign from the Institute, must:

 Investigation & Disciplinary Hearings